Credo (What We Believe)

 What you can do to help

-If you like what we’ve got to say, please join us on Facebook or Twitter.
+If you like what I’ve got to say, please join me on Facebook or Twitter.
 You could also help spread this message by linking to us – you can grab one of the banners below and display it on your site as a button.